License GuideSOC 31-9011

 Read more

-Massage therapy continuing education requirements differ by state.
-Your licensing board will specify how many CE hours you need between renewals.
-Most states mandate training in ethics and state law.
-Check your state board's website for exact requirements and approved course providers.
+Massage therapist continuing education requirements differ by state.
+Your renewal cycle will demand a specific number of CE hours.
+Most states require training in ethics and state-specific laws.
+Check your state board's rules to confirm your exact obligations.

 Is This For You